pachyderm/pachyderm/examples/deferred_processing/README.md

 Transactions are a Pachyderm feature that ensures that data from different repos is processed together.

-This example illustrates how you can use deferred processing along with transactions. based on our opencv example, to illustrate using deferred processing along with transactions.
+This example illustrates how you can use deferred processing along with transactions.
+The example is based on our [OpenCV example](https://github.com/pachyderm/pachyderm/tree/master/examples/opencv) and uses a simple DAG. to illustrate using deferred processing along with transactions.